U.S. FERC issues Dominion Atlantic Coast natgas pipe report

 One billion cubic feet of gas is enough to supply about five million U.S. homes.

-Dominion has said it expects Atlantic Coast to enter service in late 2019.

-The environmental report included possible impacts of Dominion's proposed 375-mile Supply Header project that will feed gas from suppliers in Pennsylvania, West Virginia and Ohio into the Atlantic Coast pipe.
+The environmental report also included possible impacts from Dominion's proposed $500 million, 375-mile Supply Header project that will feed gas from producers in Pennsylvania, West Virginia and Ohio into the Atlantic Coast pipe.

+Dominion said it expects Atlantic Coast and the Supply Header projects to enter service in late 2019.

+Dominion said on its website the Atlantic Coast project is expected to create 17,000 new jobs, save customers about $377 million in annual energy costs and result in $28 million in new local tax revenues.

-Reporting by Scott DiSavino; Editing by Bernadette Baum
+Reporting by Scott DiSavino; Editing by Bernadette Baum and Andrea Ricci